 Like the traditional marketing mix, shopper marketing can be divided into four P's: product, price, place and promotion.

 This is where the manufacturer and retailer must work to find the common areas within their strategies and devise marketing and promotional plans based on the common areas.
 What results from this collaboration is true shopper marketing win-win.
-The manufacturer's products are differentiated from other manufacturer’s products in the retail store and the retailer is able to use this to differentiate his retail store from all the other stores competing for his shopper.
+The manufacturer's products are differentiated from other manufacturer’s products in the retail store and the retailer is able to use this to differentiate his retail store from all the other stores competing for his shoppers.